Summer Institute FAQ

 I realize there's a lot of poverty in low-income countries, but my living conditions will be pretty close to what I'm used to, right?

-No. Living and working in the developing world is quite difficult.
-You should expect to find significant challenges in the simple tasks of your daily living (including such basics as drinking water, bathing and going to the bathroom) and at work.
-Temperatures above 100°F/37°C in some areas of the hospital are not unusual in many settings, while at night temperatures can drop drastically, especially during our winter program in Nepal.
-Buildings and homestays rarely have climate control.
+No. Living and working in the developing world can be quite difficult.
+You should expect to find significant challenges in the simple tasks of your daily living (including such basics as laundry, bathing, and using public transportation) and at work.
+Temperatures above 100°F/37°C in some areas of the hospital are not unusual in many settings, while at night temperatures can drop drastically.
+Buildings and student accommodation rarely have climate control (i.e. air conditioning or heating).

 Do participants get to pick which country they work in or is it assigned?

-For the Summer Institutes (Central America/Tanzania/Rwanda), you can apply to 1, 2, or all 3 programs.
+For the Summer Institutes, you can apply to 1 or all of the programs.
 When filling out the application, you can indicate which program you prefer or require.
 In most cases, participants are selected for the program for which they indicated preference.
 If we have an abundance of applicants for one country, we may call applicants and ask if they would consider a different placement.

 I am not attending a university in the United States.
 Can I still apply?
 Will I still be eligible for financial aid?